Renovation of Herringbone, Mosaics & Versailles Pannels

 After finishing with process 2, vacuum-clean the whole floor.

-Gap fillfing is key to smooth lasting floor finish
+Gap filling is key to perfect smooth finish

 Gap Filling